M-earnest/diler_dgitial_literacy_course/_sources/index.md

 ### How to work with this Course

 This course is structured as a self-guided learning resource.
-You can either follow the Course structure - starting from our Introdcution to Digital Literacy and work your way step-by-step through the following lessons - or freely explore the course content to pick and choose whatever lesson seems interesting or relevant to your needs.
+You can either follow the Course structure - starting from our introduction to Digital Literacy and working your way step-by-step through the following lessons - or freely explore the course content to pick and choose whatever lesson seems interesting or relevant to your needs.

 This course provides **a lot** of content and some lessons may be quite long.
 Do not try to finish this course in one sitting.
-Instead it is advised to first get familiar with the course contents and work through indiviudal lessons at your own pace.
+Instead, it is advised to first get familiar with the course contents and work through individual lessons at your own pace.
 The [Course Overview Chapter]()  will illustrate the course structure in detail.
-You'll find a list of the different course chapters in the menu on the left side, while each lesson will be accompanied by a `table of contens` on the right hand side, which will provide an overview of the different sub-chapters and section of the lesson in question.
+You'll find a list of the different course chapters in the menu on the left side, while each lesson will be accompanied by a `table of contents` on the right-hand side, which will provide an overview of the different sub-chapters and sections of the lesson in question.

-Each lesson will start with a `general overview of the contained contents`, a short `introduction` to the topic at hand, the `specific goals of the lessons` and the `motivations for why you would engage with the topic in question`.
+Each lesson will start with a `general overview of the contained contents`, a short `introduction` to the topic at hand, the `specific goals of the lessons`, and the `motivations for why you would engage with the topic in question`.

 ---------------------------------------------